 In addition to the earlier indicated principles, submitted applications will be assessed on:

-- Promotion of gender equity: especially as regards inclusion and active participation of women.
+- Promotion of Gender Equity: Especially about inclusion and active participation of all genders.

-- Promoting positive impact on environment: the impact of the project being proposed should have a positive effect on the environment
+- Promoting a Positive Impact on the Environment: The impact of the project being proposed should have a positive effect on the education sector.

 Applicants are requested to keep these dates in mind: